HerculesDraycon/HerculesDraycon/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HerculesDraycon&layout=compact)

 About me:<br/>
-Young university student in Computation Sciense, passionate about computing, Brazilian.
+University student in Computation Sciense, passionate about computing, Brazilian.
 Very committed to exercise systems programming in my career and keep chasing more knowledge about it.